mitsuba-renderer/drjit/src/python/docstr.rst

     defines the wrapping method.
 The default behavior is ``drjit.WrapMode.Clamp``, which indefinitely extends the colors on the boundary along each dimension.

+    For 8-bit textures, setting ``srgb`` additionally requests that samples be decoded from sRGB to linear.
+Passing it for a floating-point texture raises an error.
+Channels are grouped into hardware RGBA quads, so within each group of four the first three are decoded and the fourth (alpha) is left linear (e.g. channel 3 is linear for a 6-channel texture).

 .. topic:: Texture_init_tensor

     Construct a new texture from a given tensor